Package 'slca'

 constraints

-a list of constraints for maintaining measurement invariance.
-Detailed explanation of applying constraints is available under 'Details'.
+a list of constraints to enforce measurement invariance.
+Detailed explanations of applying constraints are available under 'Details'.

 Details

-The formula can be broadly categorized into three main types, each serving a distinct purpose:
+The formula can be categorized into three types, each serving a distinct purpose:

-2. Defining Latent Class Variables with Manifest Indicators: Specify the relationship between a latent class variable and its manifest indicators.
-In these formulas, the latent class variable, denoted with square brackets or parentheses indicating the number of classes, is on the left-hand-side (lhs) and its manifest indicators are specified on right-hand-side (rhs).
-For example,
+1. Defining Latent Class Variables with Manifest Indicators: Specify the relationship between a latent class variable and its manifest indicators.
+The latent class variable is on the left-hand side (lhs), denoted with square brackets [] or parentheses () to indicate the number of classes, and manifest indicators are listed on the right-hand side (rhs).
+For example:

 LC1[k] ~ x1 + x2 + x3